 Block play is open-ended play, typically using wooden blocks.
 Wooden blocks used to be found in most Kindergarten classes to build creativity and teamwork.
 Sadly, most Kindergarten classes no longer allow time for this constructive play.
 It is up to us to keep block play available in our homes.

 I prefer the wooden block set listed above because of the size of the blocks.
-The colored wooden block set is much smaller, and from my experience, leads to less play.
+The colored wooden block set is much smaller, and from my experience, it leads to less play.
 The Melissa and Doug wooden block set is a terrific set built to last.